What is Botox?

 The botulinum toxin contained in Botox can spread to other body areas beyond where it was injected.
-This has caused serious life-threatening side effects in some people receiving botulism toxin injections, even for cosmetic purposes.
+This has caused serious life-threatening side effects in some people receiving botulinum toxin injections, even for cosmetic purposes.

-Call your doctor at once if you have any of these side effects, some of which can occur up to several hours or several weeks after an injection:
+Call your doctor at once if you have any of these side effects (up to several hours or several weeks after an injection):

-unusual or severe muscle weakness (especially in a body area that was not injected with the medication);
+- unusual or severe muscle weakness (especially in a body area that was not injected with the medication);

-loss of bladder control;
+- loss of bladder control;

 Common Botox side effects may include:

-increased sweating in areas other than the underarms; or
+- increased sweating in areas other than the underarms; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your other medicines, especially: